linuxdeepin/deepin-terminal/src/assets/deepin-terminal/terminal/en_US/terminal.md

 ## Main Menu

-In the Main Menu, you can create [New Window](#Create Window), customize commands,  perform [Remote Management](#Remote Server Management), switch themes, view help manual and get more information about Album.
+In the Main Menu, you can [Create Windows](#Create Windows), customize commands,  perform [Remote Management](#Remote Management), switch themes, view help manual and get more information about Album.

 ### Theme